daisygunn/around-the-world/README.md

 6. Press enter and your local clone will be created.
 ---
 ## Credits
-I have used a number of resources to produce this website, where code has been used found from another source this is credited as a comment within the HTML, CSS and JS files.
+I have used several resources to produce this website, where code has been used found from another source this is credited as a comment within the HTML, CSS and JS files.

 The following websites/articles were used for research and guidance: